hrittich/lfa-lab/doc/install.rst

 You should see a message, which tells you that LFA Lab has been installed successfully.

-If you want to customize the installation of in case the build fails, see the manual installation below.
+If you want to customize the installation, e.g., in case the build fails, see the manual installation below.

 .. _build_lfa_lab: